czj9843/BiLPR/README.md

 # TS-LPRAgents
-A Context-Aware Learning Path Recommendation via Teacher-Student Agent Interaction (TS-LPRAgents), which implements a bidirectional, dynamic, and synergistic process.
+A Bidirectional Teacher-Student Agent Interaction for Context-Aware Learning Path Recommendation (BiLPR), which implements a bidirectional, dynamic, and synergistic process.